pitt-crc/user-manual/docs/index.md

 This section of the [University of Pittsburgh Center for Research Computing](https://crc.pitt.edu/)
 website is dedicated to helping you better utilize our services.

+Please use the left side drop-down menus to find pages under the main sections, or utilize the search bar functionality at the top of the page for navigating across the site.

+The right side table of contents can be used as an overview of the subsections of a page.

 Below you will find brief summaries of each main section:
 ## General Polices
 This section provides articles on general policies that apply when using the cluster.